eclipser-fx/interceptor/README.md

   file; anyone who can read it can forge new events.
 Rotation bounds this going forward — old events cannot be forged with a newer key — but not the past, and the trusted set authenticates nothing by itself;
-- make anything idempotent.
-Calls are not deduplicated and failures are not retried, deliberately: retrying a consequential action is the caller's decision.
+- replay results for idempotent calls. `idempotency_key` *blocks* a second execution of a completed key (raising `DuplicateActionError`) but never replays a stored result — results are not stored, and retries after failure are allowed.
+Cross-process detection scans the file journal; custom `JournalStore`s are covered within the process only.

 `ExecutionCompletedEvidenceError` names the one genuinely awkward state — the function ran, the outcome could not be recorded — as its own exception type, so